je-suis-tm/graph-theory/README.md

 Walking out of a maze seems extremely complex in recursion algorithm.
 In graph theory, it is just a walk in the park.
 The only bit that takes some effort is building the data structure.
 Once we got graph ADT, we can use BFS/DFS/Dijkstra/A* to find the way out of the maze, although DFS may not be able to point out the shortest route.

-### 2. Broadcasting (Minimum Spanning Tree)
+### 2. Minimum Spanning Tree

 Consider a case where a postman is going to deliver mails to every house in the community.
 The distance between each house is completely different, some are shorter, some are longer.
-Ideally the postman wants to deliver mails to each house with the least travel distance.
-Prim's algorithm is designed to solve this type of broadcasting issue.
-And the topological output of Prim's algorithm can be interpreted as a minimum spanning tree.
+Ideally the postman wants to deliver mails to each house with the least travel distance and visit each house only once.
+There are a few algorithms to solve this type of issue.
+In this case, we choose Borůvka, Prim and Kruskal.
+And the topological output of these algorithms can be interpreted as a <a href=https://en.wikipedia.org/wiki/Minimum_spanning_tree>minimum spanning tree</a>.
+It is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.

 ### 3. Shortest Path